AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 ## Must-read {#must-read}

->[!IMPORTANT]
->
->If you are using an instance with an hybrid hosting model, you can only view already delegated subdomains, and you will not be able to configure subdomains.

 This page provides information on how to set up new subdomains using Full subdomain delegation or CNAMEs.
 Global concepts on these two methods are presented in this section: [Subdomains branding](../../subdomains-certificates/using/subdomains-branding.md).

 **Related topic:**